null-dev/LGTweaks/README.md

 - Allow [KDE Connect](https://kdeconnect.kde.org/) to access the clipboard in the background
 - Enable rotating the phone upside down
 - Long-press the Google Assistant key to toggle the flashlight
-- Double-click the Google Assistant key to perform any action you want (controllable via Tasker, I have mine set on play-pause)
+- Single-click the Google Assistant key to perform any action you want (controllable via Tasker, I have mine set on play-pause)
+- Double-click the Google Assistant key to perform any action you want (controllable via Tasker)
 - Triple-click the Google Assistant key to perform any action you want (controllable via Tasker)
 - `FLAG_SECURE` is disabled globally.
 Screenshot any app you want!
 - The contents of specific apps have been hidden from recents.
 This does not mean they have `FLAG_SECURE` though, this only affects recents.
 You can still screenshot them.